 - Additional costs associated with payments by credit card

 Our small ship cruising programs allow you to experience the best of the natural world, while enjoying the comforts of our friendly floating hotel.
 The ship generally makes crossing between islands at night, so every morning you awake to new vistas and discoveries.
 Every day we offer a combination of interesting shore excursions and fun shipboard activities.
 You can choose which elements of the program you want to participate in.

-Our excursions onshore will involve a relatively low level of exertion, but you will need a reasonable level of mobility to get up and down the gangway and climb into and out of Zodiacs (with assistance).
 Some of our shore landings will be ‘wet’, requiring waterproof boots.
 Once you have left the zodiac, you’ll find our shore excursions accommodate both those who wish to enjoy a gentle stroll and those who prefer more active hikes.
+The excursion may involve walking over uneven or sandy terrain in variable weather conditions.
 Our onboard specialists will join us on these shore excursions to provide interpretation and narration to these wonderful landscapes and experiences.

 Each evening we will gather in the lounge to recount the day’s events and share memorable stories.
 Our onboard musician will provide some lively entertainment during happy hour and the expedition leader will outline the following day’s schedule.
 Our resource staff of naturalists, historians, and other guest speakers will give informative talks at various times throughout the voyage.